 Since 1988, I have helped my clients effectively navigate the formal and informal probate process.
-I am intimately familiar with the procedures that probate courts follow in eastern North Dakota and northwestern Minnesota.
+I am intimately familiar with the procedures that probate courts follow in North Dakota and northwestern Minnesota.
 You can depend on Cheryl Bergian Law Office to seek out the most effective approach so that you can focus on recovering from your loss.

 Helping You Identify A Streamlined Approach

 Not all estates need to go through extensive probate proceedings.
 Estates that do not have significant assets may qualify as a small estate and avoid formal probate.
 Your loved one’s estate may be settled through a streamlined process when these conditions are met:

 - The estate’s value is lower than North Dakota’s or Minnesota’s small estate limit